Multi-Year Investment Pathways

 df = leftjoin(df_objective, df_asset, on = :asset)

-4. Different levels of details: simple method vs compact method
+4. Different levels of details: aggregated method vs compact method

 Remember that we have wind built in 2020 - does it have the same profiles as 2030?
 Let's check it out.